-- An uncomfortable place of interview.
+- An uncomfortable place for an interview.

 Low Salary Offer

 Every job description has a certain market-based level of salary and financial gains.
 A low-paid employer will never assure career growth.
 The candidate must ask clearly for the market-based salary.
 Companies offer “other benefits” and a low salary offer which is difficult to mature.
-Offering a different job description than the advertised is also a red flag for a potential new employee to note.
+Offering a different job description than the advertised one is also a red flag for a potential new employee to note.

 Poor Employer Repute

 Goodwill takes time to develop.
 It is the reputation of the business that makes it popular.
-A candidate has a right to check on the repute of an employer.
+A candidate has a right to check on the reputation of an employer.
 The organization’s culture indicates company policies, practices, and professionalism.
 A company enjoying a good reputation in business circles is the right place to apply for a job.

 Uncertain Career Path